 Form of Marking

-The U.S. Customs and Border Protection (CBP) accepts different forms for the Country of Origin marking, such as for example:
+The U.S. Customs and Border Protection (CBP) accepts different forms for the Country of Origin marking, such as:

 3. Tags, provided that they are visible and are attached to the product